27 January 2020

 This anonymised dataset allows children to be connected to their households, enabling more accurate measurement of how family background, school type and geography shape children’s educational outcomes and social mobility.
 Analysis of this data is already being taken forward by the Centre for Equalities and Inclusion at ONS.

 The Growing Up in England dataset will soon be available to external researchers via the ONS Secure Research Service.
-Researchers will need to be accredited and submit a successful application to access the data.
+Researchers will need to be approved and submit a successful application to access the data.
 Check back here for more information coming soon.

 This project is being funded from ONS’s core foundational grant as part of the ADR UK partnership, under their remit to acquire and link data to enable research for public good.